smyler3/weather/README.md

 Row 4:
     1

-Add gif

 add unit conversion
 - pull all dom functions into one large one then subdivide?

 - Add page background colour based on weather (grey - blue - black)
 - Use differest whites to contrast important text (lighter white (greyish))

-Alter Date data with datetime libarary
+Alter Datetime data with datetime libarary

 refactor modules